 IVs are broken down into three statistics: attack, defense and stamina (HP).
 Each of these statistics have an IV of 0 to 15.
 Therefore, perhaps the easiest way to think of these scores is in either terms of a score out of 45, or as a percentage.

-For example, a total IV score of 40 out of 45 (89%) would represent a strong Pokemon.
+For example, a total IV score of 40 out of 45 (89%) would indicate a strong Pokemon, at least for that species.
 It is estimated that the chance of getting a perfect IV Pokemon is 1 in 4,096, although the chances of a 100 IV Pokemon varies depending on how you capture them.

 The attack, defense and stamina stats do the following:

-While IVs are important, and should be strongly considered if trying to be a competitive Pokemon Go player, base stats are arguably more important.
+While IVs are important, and play a vital role when trying to find competitive Pokemon, base stats are arguably more important.
 Each species of Pokemon have different base stats which are made up of the aforementioned attack, defense and stamina.

 Every single species of Pokemon have exactly the same base stats.
 If we take Pikachu for example, it has base of stats of 112 attack, 96 defense and 111 stamina.
 A perfect IV Pikachu would increase each of these by 15.